4cecoder/anicast/README.md

 # anicast
 # From terminal to TV
-# Search Anime and beam to TV from Cli (macos/linux)
+# Search for an Anime and beam to TV from ONLY YOUR terminal (macos/linux)

 ### First run the build command
 ```bash